MSc in Chemistry by Research (2023 Entry)

-An MSc by research provides an opportunity for you to spend one year conducting full time research in an area in which you wish to specialise.
+An MSc by research provides an opportunity for you to spend one year full-time (two years part-time) conducting research in an area in which you wish to specialise.
 You need to identify an area and an academic willing to supervise you during your research.
 You write up a thesis at the end of your studies.

 To contact the department directly with any questions please email chem-postgraduate at warwick dot ac dot uk.